-We found ourselves in a completely different situation, having to build at a height of 1,185 metres above sea level in a difficult terrain to where all of the materials and equipment had to be transported.
-Also, the complexity of the man-powered assembly was an issue, given the strict safety rules that had to be followed because the workers moved about the same prominent structures like when the first New York skyscrapers had been built.
+We found ourselves in a completely different situation, having to build at the height of 1,185 meters above sea level in a steep terrain to where all of the materials and equipment had to be transported.
+Also, the complexity of the man-powered assembly was an issue, given the strict safety rules that had to be followed because the workers moved about the same prominent structures as when the first New York skyscrapers had been built.

 When looking at this kind of assembly, images of the Empire State Building being built came to mind.
 It was the first time we had ever seen anything of the sort; it was astonishing and chilling at the same time.
 Another obstacle we had to face was changeable weather.
-Down in the valley the sun shone so intensely that you could walk about in just your t-shirt, but up there it was cold with strong gusts of wind that made construction work even more difficult.
-The coordination of everyone involved was also very important and people had to show a great deal of diplomacy where the complexity of the construction was concerned.
+Down in the valley, the sun shone so intensely that you could walk about in just your t-shirt, but up there, it was cold with strong gusts of wind that made construction work even more difficult.
+The coordination of everyone involved was also crucial, and people had to show a great deal of diplomacy where the complexity of the construction was concerned.

-Thanks to all this, we experienced a different feeling and gained experience of a completely different kind of construction.
-We definitely don’t regret our decision because the time spent on this project has enriched us from both the technical as well as from the human point of view.
-A great thanks goes to everybody who worked on the Sky Walk with us and we are also grateful to the investor for bestowing this challenge on us.
-We trust that we have managed to fulfil the vision and the assignment set out by the architect.
-We hope everyone enjoys the Sky Walk like we did!”
+Thanks to all this, we experienced a different feeling and gained experience of entirely other types of construction.
+We don’t regret our decision because the time spent on this project has enriched us from both the technical as well as from the human point of view.
+A great thanks go to everybody who worked on the Sky Walk with us, and we are also grateful to the investor for bestowing this challenge on us.
+We trust that we have managed to fulfill the vision and the assignment set out by the architect.
+We hope everyone enjoys the Sky Walk as we did!”